Top 5 Resources for Planning For Wildfire

 In this post, I highlight five of Fire Adapted Communities Learning Network (FAC Net)’s most helpful planning for wildfire resources.
 Fire adapted communities take action before, during and after a wildfire.
 An important component to the “before” actions involves municipal planning, which includes codes and ordinances, as well as other processes that integrate wildfire risks, preparedness and response needs into local plans.

 1. Working with a Local Planner?
-Share the “Planning for Wildfire” Quick-Guides!
+Share the “Planning for Wildfire” Quick Guides!

-Quick Guides are one-page handouts designed for practitioners and community leaders; they introduce a topic and provide short stories and additional resources.
+Quick Guides are short handouts designed for practitioners and community leaders; they introduce a topic and provide short stories and additional resources.
 The “Planning for Wildfire” Quick Guide series is a four-part resource on using plans and regulations to increase community fire adaptation.
 Its corresponding handouts can be shared electronically, or as printed copies.

 The first handout in the series, Quick Guide 3.0 introduces the differences between plans and regulations and offers related resources.
 Quick Guide 3.1 highlights a three-step process to identify and increase linkages between wildfire topics and planning documents.
 Quick Guide 3.2 discusses how plans are implemented through regulations and offers additional steps to move through this process.
 Lastly, Quick Guide 3.3 shares a range of community examples, including sample policies and regulatory language, as well as links for additional learning.